W3rni0/NahamCon_CTF_2020/readme.md

   <img src="assets//images//luke.jpg">
 </p>

-We can infer by the challenge name and the challenge description that we need to use Jsteg (link in the resources), this is a type of tool for hiding data in the least segnificant bit (LSB) of the bytes in the image, this image is actually an image of the creator of the tool (whose name is luke), I only succeeded in using the tool by running the main.go script thats in jsteg/cmd/jsteg using the following command:
+We can infer by the challenge name and the challenge description that we need to use Jsteg (link in the resources), this is a type of tool for hiding data in the least segnificant bit (LSB) of the bytes in the image, this image is actually an image of the creator of the tool (whose name is luke), I only succeeded in using the tool by running the main.go script that's in jsteg/cmd/jsteg using the following command:

 ![](assets//images//luke_1.png)